Desperados (film): Plot

 Wesley Darya is struggling to find a job and a partner and desperately wants to settle down.
-She goes on a blind date with a man named Sean.
-However, he ends the date abruptly when she mentions marriage and kids too frequently.
-Immediately after leaving the date, she meets Jared, a charming and attractive man who came to her aid after she tripped and fell on the sidewalk.
+Immediately after leaving a blind date with a man named Sean, she meets Jared, a charming and attractive man who came to her aid after she tripped and fell on the sidewalk.
 Drawn to his looks and desperate to date him, Wesley starts to hide her true self to make the relationship work.

 After dating for a month, Jared and Wesley finally have sex.
 When he does not contact her for five days, she becomes upset and suspicious that he has ghosted her.
 She gets drunk with her two best friends, Brooke and Kaylie, and the trio writes a long and insulting email to him.
 Jared calls Wesley to tell her that he had gotten into a serious accident in Mexico, without having checked his emails as his phone was in his resort room.
 To save her relationship, Wesley decides to go to Mexico with Brooke and Kaylie, sneak into Jared's resort room and delete the email.

 After checking in, Wesley bumps into Sean at the same resort.
 She repeatedly tries and fails to gain access to Jared's room, and is eventually kicked out of the resort.
 When she tries to break in again, against her friends’ advice, she is caught and arrested.
 Sean, Brooke, and Kaylie come to pick her up, and he agrees to help Wesley delete the email before Jared is released from the hospital.